bahelms/super_perfundo/posts/drafts/9-13_alu-model.md

 is the best first language to learn because it easily allows you to create a mental model of how your code is manipulating the hardware without also having to think about other things like safety (oh, the overhead).
-But the sweet spot of the book is where it describes how the computation itself works, starting with logic gates and going all the way up to multithreaded operating systems.
-Whew.
+But the sweet spot of the book is where it describes how the computation itself works, by manipulating electricity with logic gates and going all the way up to multithreaded operating systems.
+We are wizards wielding arcane magics.
 I highly recommend reading it if you're not already familiar with this stuff<a class="note-anchor" name="1'">[<sup>1</sup>](#1)</a>.

 The walk from logic gate to arithmetic logic unit (ALU) is fascinating, and it